2019 Japanese House of Councillors election: District reapportionment

 The following districts saw a change in their representation within the House at this election.
-One set of reforms were introduced in 2012 and first took effect at the 2013 election.
+One set of reforms was introduced in 2012 and first took effect at the 2013 election.
 The districts below are affected by the 2015 reforms, which started to take effect in the 2016 election.

 In May 2018, the government announced that they are planning to introduce a revision into the Public Offices Election Law before the 2019 election.
 The proposed changes increased the number seats in the House by 6, 2 seats in the Saitama at-large district and 4 in the national PR block.
 As Saitama currently has the highest voters-to-councillor ratio, the increase would reduce its ratio gap with the least populous district (below the constitutional 3 to 1 limit).
-Meanwhile the seat increase in the PR block is aimed to address the absence of representation of prefectures in the merged-prefecture districts (namely Tottori-Shimane and Tokushima-Kōchi) and popular discontent in those prefectures.
+Meanwhile, the seat increase in the PR block is aimed to address the absence of representation of prefectures in the merged-prefecture districts (namely Tottori-Shimane and Tokushima-Kōchi) and popular discontent in those prefectures.
 The plan also introduced a ranking system for the PR lists.
 This essentially changed it from a most open list system into a less open list system, mirroring the one used in the House of Representatives elections.
 To reduce the chance of the non-representation of a prefecture, candidates from prefectures not running in the merged districts were to be prioritised on the list.

 Under the plan, the new Saitama seat and two new PR seats were contested in 2019, while the other three would be contested in 2022.